Gareth Jones (music producer): Gear

 Since 2005, Jones has used mostly software for his productions which keeps him more mobile for work.
-He has an outstanding knowledge of "Logic Audio" music production software.
+He has an outstanding knowledge of Logic Audio music production software.

-Hardware gear that he has used on in the past include: Roland 100M Modular System, Akai S-3200 sampler, Waldorf PPG Wave 2.v, the GMedia/M-Tron Mellotron, multiple hardware effects racks, and Revox G36 2-track.
-Software apps that he has used include: Reaktor, Reason, VST plug-ins, Arboretum Hyperprism, Battery from Native Instruments, FM7, B4, Absynth, ReBirth, Time Designer from SonicWorx, TC Works Mercury-1 and BIAS Peak.
+Hardware gear that he has used on in the past include: Roland System-100M modular synthesizer, Akai S-3200 sampler, Waldorf PPG Wave 2.v synthesizer, multiple hardware effects racks, and Revox G36 2-track tape recorder.
+Music software that he has used include Reason and ReBirth, VST plug-ins, Arboretum Hyperprism, SonicWorx Time Designer, BIAS Peak, TC Works Mercury-1, and Native Instruments Reaktor, FM7, B4, and Absynth.

 Notable work

+Personal life

+Jones is married and currently living in North London.